Deandre Ayton: Portland Trail Blazers (2023–2025)

-Los Angeles Lakers (2025–present)
+Los Angeles Lakers (2025–2026)

 On July 6, 2025, Ayton signed with the Los Angeles Lakers.
 The Athletic reported that the deal is for two years and $16.6 million, with a player option for the second season, according to league sources.
+Luka Doncic, one of the stars for the Lakers, also played a part in recruiting Ayton.

+In December 2025, the NBA and the National Basketball Players Association announced that Ayton was the NBA Cares Bob Lanier Community Assist Award winner for November.
+He was being recognized for his leadership in hurricane relief efforts for Jamaica after Hurricane Melissa and created programs that promoted food access and cultural equity among underrepresented youth in Los Angeles.
+They donated $20,000 to the Ayton Family Foundation in recognition of his efforts.

+On January 18, 2026, Ayton scored 25 points on 10-for-10 shooting and added 13 rebounds in the Lakers’ 110–93 victory over the Toronto Raptors.
+He became the 34th player in NBA history to make at least 10 shots without a miss while also grabbing at least 10 boards.
+He joined Wilt Chamberlain (March 11, 1969) and Mitch Kupchak (Nov.
+20, 1981) as the only ones to do it in Lakers history.

+Washington Wizards (2026–present)

+On July 7, 2026, Ayton was traded to the Washington Wizards in exchange for Jaden Hardy and two future second-round picks.

 Player profile

 Ayton is known for being a strong and athletic center at 7 ft 1 in in shoes, with a weight of 250 lb being reported during his rookie season with Phoenix.
 His wingspan has been projected to be at 7 ft 5 in, while his vertical leap is slated to be at 43.5 in.
 He sees his game as something akin to Hakeem Olajuwon's (primarily with his footwork, which allows him to keep up with smaller players) with the competitive mentality of Kevin Garnett.
 Prior to his draft in 2018, ESPN analyst Jay Williams compared him to David Robinson and Anthony Davis.